 There are three types of fees:

 Means-tested care fee – This is an additional contribution towards the cost of care that some people may be required to pay.
-The Department of Human Services will work out if you are required to pay this fee based on an assessment of your income and assets, and will advise you of the amount.
+Services Australia will work out if you are required to pay this fee based on an assessment of your income and assets, and will advise you of the amount.

 Accommodation payment – Some people may need to pay an accommodation payment depending on an assessment of income and assets.
 This is in the form of a lump sum (refundable accommodation deposit) or daily payment (daily accommodation payment) or a combination of both.